campusdomar/PuMuKIT1/doc/InstallationGuide.md

 	>$ php /var/www/pumukit/symfony propel-build-all-load editar

-14. Execute the custom task ((import category trees in the database)):

-	>$ php /var/www/pumukit/symfony init-categories

-15. Clean cache of Pumukit and restart the apache server:
+14. Clean cache of Pumukit and restart the apache server:

 	>$ php /var/www/pumukit/symfony cc
 	>$ /etc/init.d/apache2 restart

-16. Probably have to address the lack of user permissions with accessing the server apache2 (in this case "www-data") to folders and Pumukit files.
+15. Probably have to address the lack of user permissions with accessing the server apache2 (in this case "www-data") to folders and Pumukit files.

     One way to solve it is to change the owner and group of the contents Pumukit folder: